Nine auspicious Thai desserts: Khanom sane chan

-The ingredients of Khanom sane chan are two kinds of flour, eggs, coconut milk, sugar, and nutmeg.
-Named after a fruit called "Luk chan".
-Saneh chan means "charming Chan".
-It assures the receiver of love, adoration, and charm, mostly used in wedding ceremonies.
+The ingredients of khanom sane chan are two kinds of flour, eggs, coconut milk, sugar, and nutmeg.
+Named after a fruit called luk chan, sane chan means 'charming chan.'
+It is believed to assure the receiver of love, adoration, and charm; mostly used in wedding ceremonies.

 Khanom chan

 Khanom chan consists of tapioca flour, rice flour, arrowroot flour, coconut milk, sugar, and jasmine-scented water.
-In the past it was arranged into a rose shape, but the most common shape is stacking each layer together into nine layers.
-Kanom chan literally means "layered dessert".
-It symbolizes success and advancement.
+In the past it was most commonly made by being arranged into a rose shape, but in recent times the most widespread way to make the dessert is by stacking each layer together into nine separate layers.
+Kanom chan literally means 'layered dessert.'
+It is believed to symbolize success and advancement.